trailofbits/manticore/README.md

 $ manticore --detect-all ./path/to/contract.sol  # Above, but with all bug detectors enabled
 ```

-Use the Python API to verify arbitrary properties of smart contracts by inspecting the states that Manticore discovers.
+Manticore is capable of detailed verification of arbitrary properties of smart contracts via its Python API.

 ```python
 from manticore.ethereum import ManticoreEVM